WAF: Introduction

 - known VPNs using the

-option, - known public proxies using the
+block_vpnsoption, - known public proxies using the

-option, - known Tor exit nodes using the
+block_proxiesoption, - known Tor exit nodes using the

 These options use public lists to determine if an IP is a VPN, proxy, or Tor exit node.